moby/moby/docs/sources/api/docker_remote_api.rst

 What's new
 ----------

+.. http:post:: /images/create

+   **New!** When pull a repo, all images are now downloaded in parallel.

 .. http:get:: /containers/(id)/top

    **New!** You can now use ps args with docker top, like `docker top <container_id> aux`